dehlirious/BeamNG-Mod-Utility/README.md

 1. Clone the repository or download the script.
 2. Modify the `$modPath` variable in the script to point to your BeamNG mods directory.
+3. *FOR THE TIME BEING* Extract mods into folders.
+Will directly add the ability to process .zip files soon!
-3. Run the script using PowerShell.
+4. Run the script using PowerShell.

 ```powershell
 .\script.ps1